Dates: October 16 - 18, 2018 & April 9 - 11, 2019

 Location: Chapel Hill, North Carolina

 It’s a common paradox: The people who get promoted to leadership positions often have no previous leadership experience.
 The fact is, we all have to start somewhere.
-But moving from individual contributor to leader is a big leap that comes with big risks: Leaders who are unsuccessful during their first transition to leadership are unlikely to ever be successful as leaders.
+But moving from individual contributor to leader is a big leap that comes with big risks: Leaders who are unsuccessful during the transition to leadership are unlikely to ever be successful as leaders.
 Period.

 The Leadership Effectiveness Workshop eases that transition by working with leaders within their first five years of leadership experience.
 This innovative workshop focuses on building the core skills that make for effective leadership.